 Reading Food Labels—the hidden pitfalls

-Allergy Force met Dr. Steven Gendel PhD at a FARE Summit.
+Allergy Force met Dr. Steven Gendel PhD at the 2018 FARE Summit.
 Dr. Gendel is the Senior Science Manager – Foods at USP (United States Pharmacopeia), a non-profit organization dedicated to help protect and improve the health of people around the world.
 The USP plays a critical role in publishing ingredients standards in the Food Chemicals Codex (FCC), producing reference materials, providing consulting and training on food fraud vulnerability assessment & mitigation, and publishing a food fraud database.

 Previously, Gendel was the Food Allergen Coordinator for the FDA, where he led policy initiatives, developed regulatory documents and assisted in enforcement activities.
 He has over 25 years of experience in food safety, has published over 90 technical publications, has held postdoctoral positions at Harvard and University of Toronto, and was on the faculty of the Iowa State University Department of Genetics.

-During the FARE Summit, Gendel shared an eye opening presentation on ‘Behind the Label: Understanding Food Labeling Laws, Manufacturing and Risks’.
+During the Summit, Gendel shared an eye opening presentation on ‘Behind the Label: Understanding Food Labeling Laws, Manufacturing and Risks’.
 There’s a lot to know about U.S. food labels and manufacturing practices.
 With food allergies what you don’t know can hurt you, even kill you.

 History that shapes today’s ‘life with food allergies’